 1. What are the duties you have determined for this position?

-If the interviewer does not have specific expectations set for the role, ask about the company’s desired outcome for the position.
-This will give you a better idea of the company’s goals for the role and whether or not they align with your own career goals.
+If the interviewer hasn’t set clear expectations for the role, ask about the company’s desired outcome for the position.
+This helps you understand the company’s goals for the role and see if they align with your career objectives.

 2. What metrics are you using to assess performance in this job?

-Performance is key for any software engineer role.
-Asking the interviewer how they measure performance will help you understand what to aim for and whether or not you would be a good fit for the position.
+Performance is crucial for any software engineer role.
+Ask the interviewer how they measure it to know what to aim for and to see if you’re a good fit for the position.

 3. What technology and tools does the team use?

-Asking this question will give you an idea of what you’ll be working with and whether or not you’re familiar with it.
-Asking this question also shows your interviewer that you’re interested in the job and want to make sure it’s a good fit for you.
+Asking this question helps you understand what you’ll be working with and if you’re familiar with it.
+It also shows your interviewer that you’re interested in the job and want to ensure it’s a good fit for you.

-Technology is constantly changing, and it’s essential to be familiar with the latest trends to stay ahead of the competition.
-If your interviewer tells you that the team uses technology that you’re not familiar with, don’t worry!
-It’s okay to ask questions about how much they use that technology and if there will be an opportunity for you to learn more about it.
+Technology keeps changing, so you need to know the latest trends to stay competitive.
+If your interviewer says the team uses tech you’re unfamiliar with, don’t panic.
+Feel free to ask about how they use it and if you’ll get a chance to learn more.

 4. What are the current priorities of the company?